What Visual Arts Degrees does CSUN offer and what is the difference between them?

 What should I include in my MA portfolio?

-8-10 recent work samples, with up to 4 additional related samples (including titles, media, size, and year completed); and statement of intention/philosophy discussing goals as an artist and reasons for pursuing the MA Program.
+8-10 recent work samples, with up to 4 additional related samples (including titles, media, size, and year completed); an artist statement/statement of intent (500 word limit) that discusses the applicant's artwork, including concept, context, and craft, as well as goals and reasons for pursuing graduate study; and contact information for two references.

 What should I include in my MFA portfolio?

-15-20 recent work samples (including titles, media, size, and year completed) that demonstrate a sustained exploration of the prospective area of interest; resume; two letters of recommendation and two references; statement of intention/philosophy (500 word maximum) discussing goals as an artist and reasons for pursuing the MFA degree; and copies of complete Academic Records (transcripts), including institutions attended, overall Grade Point Average, and degree/s completed.
+15-20 recent work samples (including titles, media, size, and year completed) that demonstrate a sustained exploration of the prospective area of interest; resume; two letters of recommendation; an artist statement/statement of intent (500 word limit) that discusses the applicant's artwork, including concept, context, and craft, as well as goals and reasons for pursuing graduate study; and copies of complete Academic Records (transcripts), including institutions attended, overall Grade Point Average, and degree/s completed.

 I am interested in Communication Design; what kind of portfolio should I submit?